-A member of the Delaware IDeA Network of Biomedical Research (INBRE), Christiana Care shares a five-year $17.4 million grant from the National Center for Research Resources (NCRR) at the National Institutes of Health to advance research in key areas including cancer and heart disease, bringing cutting-edge treatments to improve the health of Delawareans.
-The INBRE grant, first awarded in April 2009, supports cancer, cardiovascular disease and neuroscience research programs.
+A member of the Delaware IDeA Network of Biomedical Research Excellence (DE-INBRE), Christiana Care Health System shares a five-year $23.5 million grant funded by the National Institutes of Health, National Institute of General Medical Sciences (NIH-NIGMS) and the State of Delaware.
+The DE-INBRE program advances research in key areas including cancer and heart disease, bringing cutting-edge treatments to improve the health of Delawareans.
+The INBRE grant, first awarded in April 2009 to CCHS, supports cancer, cardiovascular disease and neuroscience research programs.

 The purpose of the Delaware INBRE grant is to continue building a self-sustaining basic and translational biomedical research capability in Delaware focusing, expanding and strengthening the pipeline of biomedical research by funding infrastructure, faculty development, mentorship and other resources.

 Supported by a grant from the National Institutes of Health – National Institute of General Medical Sciences Institutional Development Award (NIH-NIGMS: P20 GM103446) and the state of Delaware, the Delaware INBRE program has four specific goals:

 - Foster a statewide network for biomedical research.